corda/corda/experimental/src/main/kotlin/com/r3corda/contracts/universal/README.md

 - Underlying conventions for contracts (important to avoid cluttering)

-- For convenience - automatic roll out of date sequences
+- For convenience - automatic roll out of date sequences - [in progress]

 - Think about how to handle classic FX barrier events.
 Maybe an Oracle can issue proof of an event?
 Would there be a problem if beneficiary did not raise the event immediately?